 Incomplete, contradictory, or controlled evidence requires a stronger method.
 The harder problem is deciding what can be said when the available record is only part of the real record.

 Grounded Chiral Tensor Synthesis (GCTS) is the current research direction of the Chiral Narrative Synthesis project.
-It is designed for exactly this class of problem: ranking likely truth under limited, contradictory, and adversarial information.
+It is an evidence-first architecture for ranking likely truth under limited, contradictory, and adversarial information.

 The short version:

-GCTS ranks claims by building structured possible worlds, scoring them against evidence and access conditions, and reporting calibrated likely-truth rankings with explicit uncertainty.
+GCTS ranks claims by building structured possible worlds, scoring them against evidence and access conditions, and reporting calibrated likely-truth rankings with explicit uncertainty, proof support, and record contingencies.

 The Failure Mode: Evidence Has Multiple Access States